 The Committee has the following specific duties and responsibilities, in addition to any similar matters that may be referred to the Committee from time to time by the full Board, the Chairman, or which the Committee raises on its own initiative:

-- Administers incentive compensation and other plans, programs or arrangements in which executives participate, to the extent provided in such plans.
+4. Reviews, approves and administers incentive compensation and other plans, programs or arrangements in which executives participate.

-- Oversees other compensation and benefit matters as appropriate.
+7. Oversees other compensation and benefits matters as appropriate.

-- Produces the Committee’s report on executive compensation included in the Company’s annual proxy statement and generally oversees compliance with the compensation reporting requirements of the Securities and Exchange Commission (“SEC”).
+8. Produces the Committee’s report on executive compensation included in the Company’s annual proxy statement and generally oversees compliance with the compensation reporting requirements of the SEC.